 Be Aware of Regional Differences:

 - In some countries, periods are used instead of commas.
-For instance, in many European countries, 1.2 million would be written as 1.200.000.
+Take this case: in many European countries, 1.2 million would be written as 1.200.000.

 - Example: If you're writing for an international audience, be mindful of these differences to avoid confusion.
 Clearly state your convention if necessary.